GWU-Museum-Studies/Museum-Digital-Practice-2022/content/essays/essay-9.md

 #### Ocean Hall – What’s Your Ocean Animal?
-The quiz featured in the Ocean Hall was not challenging visitors, but rather asked visitors questions to determine *What’s Your Ocean Animal?* ((Figure 3)[#fig-kiss-03.png]).
+The quiz featured in the Ocean Hall was not challenging visitors, but rather asked visitors questions to determine *What’s Your Ocean Animal?* (Figure 3).
 The visitor is then matched to one ocean animal that fits the same answers to the questions that the visitor gave.
-This is conceptually similar to the popular online (Buzzfeed quizzes)[https://www.buzzfeed.com/quizzes].
+This is conceptually similar to the popular online [Buzzfeed quizzes](https://www.buzzfeed.com/quizzes).

 {{< q-figure id="fig-kiss-03" >}}